CS 486/686

 Why it matters: during the forward pass we already compute \(g(a)\).
 Reuse it — no need to redo the exponential during the backward pass.

-Similar shortcuts exist for tanh (\(1 - g^2\)) and ReLU (0 or 1).
+Similar shortcuts exist for tanh (\(1 - g^2\)) and ReLU (0 or 1) — ReLU's constant gradient is a big reason it beats sigmoid in deep nets.

 When to use (or not use) a neural network